coeus3d/docs/en/docs/index.md

 # Index

-Thank you for choosing Coeus Inc.
+Thank you for choosing Coeus Digital Technology Co., Ltd.

 If you have any question, please take a look of this knowledge base or [contact us.](contact)